-6.1 PERIODIC RETURNS (MONTHLY)
+6.1 Periodic Returns (Monthly)

 - 6.1.1 In compliance with the provisions of BOFIA 2020, the following monthly returns are to be submitted by every CGC:

 - a.
 Statement of Financial Position;

 - b.
 Schedule of Other Assets;

 - c.
 Schedule of Other Liabilities;

 - d.
 Statement of Profit or Loss;

 - e.
 Returns on guarantees granted;

 - f.
 Returns on crystalized and settled guarantees;

 - g.
 Schedule of Investments;

 - h.
 Schedule of balances held with banks;

 - i.
 Returns on Borrowings;

 - j.
 Returns on Insider-related interests;

 - k.
 Returns on Fraud and Forgeries; and

 - 1. Other returns as may be specified by the CBN.

-- 6.1.2 All monthly returns must reach the Director, Other Financial Institutions Supervision Department (OFISD) not later than the 14th day after the end of the reporting month.
+- 6.1.2 All monthly returns must reach the Director, Other Financial Institutions Supervision Department (OFISD) not later than the 5th day after the end of the reporting month in the format prescribed by the CBN.

 - 6.1.3 The MD/CEO and the Chief Compliance Officer [or equivalent] of the CGC shall sign and attach to every return made to the CBN, a declaration of authenticity of its contents.

-- 6.1.4 Any CGC which fails to comply with any of the requirements of this section, in respect of each such failure, is guilty of an infraction and liable to a penalty not exceeding N5,000 for each day during which the infraction continues. - 6.1.5 Persistent refusal to submit returns in the prescribed form shall be a ground for revocation of licence in line with the provisions of BOFIA 2020.
+- 6.1.4 Any CGC which fails to comply with any of the requirements of this section, in respect of each such failure, is guilty of an infraction and liable in line with the provisions of BOFIA 2020.

+- 6.1.5 Persistent refusal to submit returns in the prescribed form shall be a ground for revocation of licence in line with the provisions of BOFIA 2020.